Dr. Ellison’s Lab

 Dr. Ellison Primary Clinical/Research Advisee

-Humza is a sixth-year Ph.D. student in the Illinois Institute of Technology’s clinical psychology doctoral program.
-Prior to starting at IIT, he received his B. S in Neuroscience at the University of Illinois at Chicago.
+Humza Humza is a seventh-year Ph.D. student in the Illinois Institute of Technology’s clinical psychology doctoral program.
+He is currently a neuropsychology intern at the University of Washington at Seattle (UW) in the Rehabilitation Neuropsychology track.
+Before starting at IIT, he received his B.S. in Neuroscience at the University of Illinois at Chicago.
 Humza's current research interests include examining social determinants and health in the context of neuropsychology, specifically identifying differences between health information and executive functioning.
+His clinical interests include cross-cultural neuropsychology, demyelinating disorders, and dementia.
 Outside of research, Humza is interested in non-profit work, architecture, and racket sports.

 Contact: hkhan20@hawk.iit.edu